pixincreate/PixeneOS/README.md

   . src/main.sh
   ```

   `INTERACTIVE_MODE`, by default is set to `true` that calls `check_toml_env` function to check the existence of `env.toml`.
-If the file exist, it will read the toml file and set the environment variables accordingly.
+If the file exist, it will read the `env.toml` file and set the environment variables accordingly.
 If the `env.toml` is non-existent, ignored.
 If it exist, and the format is wrong, the script exits with an error.

 >[!IMPORTANT]
 > Make sure that `env.toml` file exist in root of the project.